Renting in Rotterdam

 Renting in Delfshaven

-Delfshaven is Rotterdam’s picturesque historic harbor area and one of the few parts that survived the 1940 bombing.
-The old harbor with its historic buildings, including the Pilgrim Fathers Church where the Pilgrims departed for America, forms a scenic contrast with the modern city.
-The neighborhood has a strong multicultural character with many international restaurants and shops.
+Delfshaven is Rotterdam’s picturesque historic harbour area and one of the few parts that survived the 1940 bombing.
+The old harbour with its historic buildings, including the Pilgrim Fathers Church where the Pilgrims departed for America, forms a scenic contrast with the modern city.
+The neighbourhood has a strong multicultural character with many international restaurants and shops.
 Delfshaven is on the rise and attracts more young families and creatives who appreciate its authentic character.
 The area is well accessible by tram and metro.

 Suitable for: Families, creatives, young professionals, culture lovers